 Vodafone Group's Networks Centre of Excellence team and the Huawei Mobile Innovation Centre have been testing a way to help address spectrum constraints in Turkey.
 The teams have completed the world's first trial of GSM/LTE (GL) 900MHz dynamic spectrum sharing on Vodafone's commercial networks in the Black Coast city of Trabzon.

-Vodafone and Huawei conduct successful network slicing trial
+Read more: Vodafone and Huawei conduct world first spectrum trial in Turkey

 Vodafone and Huawei have conducted a successful field trial of Fixed Access Network Slicing.
 The virtual access network solution partitions a physical fibre to the home (FTTH) network into multiple virtual network slices, creating multi-tenancy virtualization of the access network.